Glass Extensions and Orangeries around the UK by our expert architectural designers

 With our advanced knowledge of the latest design trends, advanced building and architectural technologies and incredibly efficient glass, we’re able to design your perfect addition.
 No matter where on your property you’d like the glass extension or orangery to be, our designers will make sure it’s truly remarkable, both aesthetically and practically, all designed with your personal vision in mind along the way.

 For more information or to discuss your project with us, contact the team today.

-Orangeries tend to be the more heavy duty option when comparing to glass extensions.
+Orangeries tend to be the more heavy duty option when compared to glass extensions.
 Their use of building materials in line with the rest of your property combined with the glass means that you have glass use and typical wall use in unison.

 Glass extensions are the more modern option compared to orangeries.
 Their design typically shows them to be definitive additions to a home, offering a property a sophisticated and modernised aesthetic from the outside while still providing the glass room that is being sought after.